aanya-2427/moviemash/README.md

 ### Recommendation

-Get a list of 10  recommended movies based on the movies searched at that time.Thsi recommendation is done by using the content based filtering on the movies data.
+Get a list of 10  recommended movies based on the movies searched at that time.This recommendation is done by using the content based filtering on the movies data.
 Click on those movies to search about them and get their details

 <img src="ReadMe_images/ss6.png" alt="Recommended movies screen" width="700"/>